PeterWangIntel/crosswalk-website/Crosswalk-bug-tracking-and-triage.md

 * Proposed: Features are proposed and reported.
 Every one can propose new features
 * Accepted: Features are reviewed and approved by planner
 * Resolved: Features are implemented by engineering teams
 * Closed: Features are rejected by planner or features are verified by QA.
-For some features that can not verified by QA, they should be closed by triage team.
+For some features that can not be verified by QA, they should be closed by triage team.
 * Reopened: Features are not properly implemented and reopened by QA

 ## [Bug Components](https://crosswalk-project.org/jira/browse/XWALK#selectedTab=com.atlassian.jira.plugin.system.project%3Acomponents-panel)